conradakunga/Blog/_posts/2025-08-07-building-a-simple-password-generator-in-c-net-part-4-generating-human-readable-passwords.md

     ArgumentOutOfRangeException.ThrowIfNegative(numbers);
     ArgumentOutOfRangeException.ThrowIfNegative(symbols);

-    // Ensure the password lenght is legit ArgumentOutOfRangeException.ThrowIfLessThan(passwordLength, Constants.MinimumPasswordLength);
+    // Ensure the password length is legit ArgumentOutOfRangeException.ThrowIfLessThan(passwordLength, Constants.MinimumPasswordLength);

     // Ensure the number and symbols are congruent with requested password length